plank/laravel-mediable/docs/source/installation.rst

 Installation
 ============================================

-Add the package to your Laravel app using composer
+Add the package to your Laravel app using composer.

 ::

     $ composer require plank/laravel-mediable

-Register the package's servive provider in `config/app.php`
+Register the package's servive provider in `config/app.php`.

 ::